FrancescoMagliocco/CmptrClr/colors/README.md

   - `quickFixLine`
   - `specialKey`
-- `signColumn` is set to be `#000000` for the `guibg`, but it seems to be getting overridden somehwere.
-A fix may be to place the colorscheme in `after/colors`
+- `signColumn` is set to be `#000000` for the `guibg`, but it seems to be getting overridden somehwere.  ~~A fix may be to place the colorscheme in `after/colors`~~  That did not work.
 - The last time I checked in **java**, `true` and `false` were being highlighted with the group `cTagsField`..
 Double check this.
 When first making the syntax file for **java** it was really *wonky* until I restarted